asunapg/scarval/docs/plugins/Outage-checker.md

-An outage checker is used to automatially disable Chaos Monkey during ongoing outages.
+An outage checker is used to automatially disable scarval during ongoing outages.

-If you wish to have Chaos Monkey check if there is an ongoing outage and disable accordingly, you need to:
+If you wish to have scarval check if there is an ongoing outage and disable accordingly, you need to:

 1. Give your outage checker a name (e.g., "chatbot")